cloudmesh-community/book/chapters/preface/notation.md

 :question:

-> Indicates opportunitiess for comprehension assignments while
+> Indicates opportunities for comprehension assignments while
 > contributing to this document.

 ---